MacKenzie Bezos Pledges To Give More Than Half Of Her Billions To Charity

 "Do not hoard what seems good for a later place in the book, or for another book...
 The impulse to save something good for a better place later is the signal to spend it now.
 Something more will arise for later, something better...
 Anything you do not give freely and abundantly becomes lost to you.
 You open your safe and find ashes."

-By signing the Giving Pledge, wealthy benefactors promise to give away more than half of their assets, either during their life or after their death.
-The organization does not require donors to name the organizations or causes they plan to support with the bulk of their fortunes.
+By signing the Giving Pledge, wealthy benefactors promise to give away more than half their assets, either during their life or after their death.
+The group does not require donors to name the organizations or causes they plan to support with the bulk of their fortunes.

 Bezos said she will give careful thought to how she distributes the money.
-And in what may be a sign that she intends to far exceed the pledge's requirement of giving away more than half of her money, she added, "It will take time and effort and care.
+And in what may be a sign that she intends to far exceed the pledge's requirement of giving away more than half her money, she added, "It will take time and effort and care.
 But I won't wait.
 And I will keep at it until the safe is empty."

-In the past, MacKenzie Bezos has backed several social and charity initiatives, from funding cancer and Alzheimer's research to pushing for marriage equality.
+In the past, Bezos has backed several social and charity initiatives, from funding research into cancer and Alzheimer's disease to pushing for marriage equality.
 And she's currently the executive director of the Bystander Revolution, an anti-bullying group she founded in 2013.

 In late 2018, Bezos and her then-husband announced they would spend $2 billion to support homeless families.
 And they gave millions to TheDream.US, which offers college scholarships for undocumented immigrants brought to the U.S. as minors.

-The Giving Pledge was started in 2010 by Bill and Melinda Gates and Warren Buffet.
+The Giving Pledge was started in 2010 by Bill and Melinda Gates and Warren Buffett.
 And while it has been praised as giving very public inspiration to anyone who wants to help others, the pledge has also been criticized for lacking a legal enforcement tool.

-Those who sign the Giving Pledge make "a moral commitment to give more than half of their wealth to philanthropy or charitable causes," according to the group's website.
-And while the wealthy donors use the organization to share ideas about how to use their money effectively, their funds are not pooled for a common goal.
+Those who sign the Giving Pledge make "a moral commitment to give more than half of their wealth to philanthropy or charitable causes," according to the Giving Pledge's website.
+And while the wealthy donors use the group to share ideas about how to use their money effectively, their funds are not pooled for a common goal.

 Complicating matters further, many wealthy signatories of the pledge create family trusts and charitable foundations — steps that, while having the potential to spread their wealth around, can also make it hard to define when their personal pledge has been fulfilled.

 More than 200 wealthy philanthropists have now committed to the Giving Pledge, the group announced Tuesday.
-Other notable new pledges include Pinterest co-founder Paul Sciarra and his wife, Jennifer, WhatsApp co-founder Brian Acton and his wife, Tegan, and Ryan D. "Jume" Jumonville, owner of healthcare company United Networks of America.
+Other notable new pledges include Pinterest co-founder Paul Sciarra and his wife, Jennifer; WhatsApp co-founder Brian Acton and his wife, Tegan; and Ryan D. "Jume" Jumonville, owner of the health care company United Networks of America.

 This year's pledge class also includes Stewart and Sandy Bainum, whose fortune derives in part from Stewart Bainum's longtime leadership roles at Choice Hotels International and Artis Senior Living.